mhnrhmni/FileSorter/readme.md

 ✅ **User-Friendly GUI**: Built with `tkinter`, making it easy to use for everyone.
 ✅ **File Categorization**: Organizes files into categories such as Images, Documents, and Videos.
 ✅ **Custom Sorting**: Allows sorting by specific file types or all file types at once.
+✅ **Selectable location**: You can choose the place where you want the sorting to be done
 ✅ **Multithreading**: Uses concurrent file processing for faster sorting.
 ✅ **Duplicate Handling**: Prevents overwriting by appending unique identifiers to duplicate filenames.
 ✅ **Empty Folder Cleanup**: Automatically removes empty folders after sorting.